How we placed our first stations - Part 1 - The Launch

 Selling without a powerbank sharing station

-So what did we pitch?
+So, what did we pitch?

 1. The power bank sharing concept

-2. The value for the venue
+2. The value of the powerbank station for the venue

 3. They had been selected as a key venue for our roll-out

-The value for the venue
+The value of the stations for the venue

-• It’s Free for the venue
+• It’s free for the venue

 • Increased customer satisfaction, they can continue using their phone

-• Relieve staff from having to charge and be responsible for guests phones
+• Relieve staff from having to charge and be responsible for guests' phones

 • People are not stuck to a wall with a cord when charging